minekube/connect/.web/docs/guide/tunnels.md

 This flow is quite fast and happens within a few milliseconds.
 The player doesn't notice any difference and can play on the performant tunnel to your server as usual.

+## Connectors

+Check out the [Connectors Overview](/guide/connectors/) to learn more about Connectors.

 ---

 **If you find these concepts intimidating, don't worry!
-The [guides](/guide/quick-start) only require basic knowledge, and you should be able to follow along without being an expert in any of these.**
+The [Quick Start](/guide/quick-start) only requires basic knowledge, and you should be able to follow along without being an expert in any of these.**